102 and Counting: Rent-A-Center’s Random Acts of Caring

 When Rent-A-Center was founded in 1986, the company’s goal was to provide hardworking people with an ownership path to items designed to enrich their lives.
-In 2008, RAC launched Random Acts of Caring, focused on random acts of kindness through various nonprofit organizations throughout the United States.
+In 2008, Rent-A-Center launched Random Acts of Caring, focused on random acts of kindness through various nonprofit organizations throughout the United States.
 The results have been money, gift cards, and merchandise for benefit-deserving groups.

 A Far Reach